abengard/Data-analysis-of-an-Excel-file/README.md

-# Data analysis of wind turbines
+# Data analysis of an Excel file

 ## What does the code do?